alcoceba/ngCarouselDirective/README.md

 Tested on:

-* Nativescript 3 and 4
+* Nativescript 4
+* Typescript 3
-* Angular 4, 5 and 6
+* Angular 6

+You can download older versions [here](https://github.com/alcoceba/ngCarouselDirective/releases) for previous versions of Angular and Nativescript.

 I would appreciate any feedback as well as bug reporting, suggestions or changes - please create an issue.